skip to content

 From 1 July 2024, vapes sold across Australia (whether or not they contain nicotine) may only be sold in a pharmacy [Therapeutic Goods and Other Legislation Amendment (Vaping Reforms) Act 2024 (Cth)].

-From 1 July until 30 September 2024, a prescription from a doctor or nurse practitioner is required to purchase a vape containing nicotine in Australia.
-From 1 October 2024, people 18 years and older will no longer need a prescription to buy a nicotine vape but those under the age of 18 will (but see Tobacco products and vaping below).
+Between 1 July and 30 September 2024, a prescription from a doctor or nurse practitioner was required to purchase a vape containing nicotine in Australia.
+From 1 October 2024, people 18 years and older no longer need a prescription to buy a nicotine vape but those under the age of 18 do (but see Tobacco products and vaping below).

 Many of the offences relating to vaping apply equally to tobacco products (see below).
 For more information about vaping and young people, visit the Australian Government's Department of Health and Aged Care website.